kgisl/cs8251/lab/AgendaMar2019.md

 ## Pre-requisites
   - Basic C programming (loops, conditionals, variables-arithmetic-operators, functions, sequences) - the 5 constructs
   - Who can demonstrate http://j.mp/rntCKITE or http://j.mp/diagonalKG or http://j.mp/diamondKG
-  - Have an understanding of all the functions in `string.h` library
+  - Have an understanding of all the functions in the [standard C string](https://www.tutorialspoint.com/c_standard_library/string_h.htm) library

 # Agenda